HERC and COVID-19

 The first paper used Bayesian mixed linear models to investigate antibody waning and associations with age, gender, ethnicity, previous symptoms and PCR results.
 Serially measured SARS-CoV-2 anti-nucleocapsid IgG titres from 452 seropositive healthcare workers demonstrate levels fall by half in 85 days.
 From a peak result, detectable antibodies last a mean 137 days.
 Levels fall faster in younger adults and following asymptomatic infection: read more

-The second paper addressed the critical question whether infection with SARS-CoV-2 protects from subsequent reinfection.
-The study found that prior SARS-CoV-2 infection that generated antibody responses offered protection from reinfection for most people in the six months following infection.
+The second paper - which is published in the New England Journal of Medicine - addressed the critical question whether infection with SARS-CoV-2 protects from subsequent reinfection.
+The study found that prior SARS-CoV-2 infection that generated antibody responses offered protection from reinfection for most people in the six months following infection (adjusted incidence rate ratio, 0.11; 95% confidence interval, 0.03 to 0.44; P=0.002).
 Further work is required to determine the long-term duration and correlates of post-infection immunity: read more.

 RELAXING LOCKDOWN WHILE GENERATING EXPERIMENTAL EVIDENCE